 Any advice?
 Finally, at their age would if be appropriate to start taking them to the mosque?
 Thanks for your help and service.

 •I would encourage taking them to the mosque and perhaps getting them enrolled in some recreational programs where they can interact with other kids more.

-•It is also helpful to teach them problem-solving skills while they are playing with one another, to teach them to avoid arguments and fights to begin with.
+•It is also helpful to teach them problem-solving skills while they are playing with one another.

 It is unclear from what you have said and due to the nature of this forum as to why your sons fight, but honestly speaking, let’s face it – a lot of boys fight, especially when they are brothers who are close in age and are alone together so much.
 At this point, I would pose a question to you.

 When they are around other children, do they fight and hit the same way they do with one another?